Fill in the blanks:

 So, what does it take to create a payment page that’s frictionless?
 I dug around for some exemplary payment page examples, which you’ll find below, along with a few notes about their appeal.
 Take a look and see how your own payment page design compares.

 4 Stellar Payment Page Design Examples

-Clean, clean, clean—this page is simple times 10.
+Clean, clean, clean — this page is simple times 10.
 And payment information is kept to a minimum.
-As a merchant, the only fields you really need to complete a credit card transaction online are the customer’s credit card number, the card expiration date, and the card security code (CVC/CVV).
+As a merchant, the only fields you really need to complete a debit or credit card transaction online are the customer’s card number, the card expiration date and the card security code (CVC/CVV).
 All other information is extraneous (though a zip code is often recommended to help reduce instances of fraud).
 If you can’t get away with those fields alone, keep the form as simple as possible.
-I’m feeling so good here, I’d probably be willing to shell out whatever amount was necessary to get hold of that slick moustache-man icon.
+I’m feeling so good here, I’d probably be willing to shell out whatever amount was necessary to get hold of that design editor.

 Why I like it: There are no distractions.

 It’s a mistake to design a checkout page with your usual navigation menu at the top.
 Think about it: You’ve worked so hard to bring potential customers to this point; once they’re here, don’t bother them!
 Like this page from ClickUp, get what you need to complete the sale and keep the process moving.
 The best checkout pages don’t give customers an opportunity to wander off, even if it’s right back into your store, because every delay holds the potential for disrupting the sale altogether.